RaceGame.Pro track and weather guide

 Practical training advice

 Start with sunny Technic, Rectangle or Circle for cleaner reference points.
-Once you can finish without major errors, move into Triangle, Saka or Switchback, then layer in rain, fog or night sessions.
+Once you can finish without major errors, move into Triangle, Saka or Switchback, then try Overpass and Skyline when your XP unlocks them, and layer in rain, fog or night sessions.